Questions and Answers About Soy

 Clinical trials of treating prostate cancer

-- Is vitamin D approved by the U.S. Food and Drug Administration (FDA)
+Is soy approved by the U.S. Food and Drug Administration (FDA)

-Vitamin D is available in the United States in food products and dietary supplements.
+Soy is available in the United States in food products and dietary supplements.
 Because dietary supplements are regulated as foods, not as drugs, FDA approval is not required unless specific claims about disease prevention or treatment are made.

 Current Clinical Trials